JoseManuelMoyaVargas/BankAppWithSpringBoot/README.md

 # BankAppWithSpringBoot

-Account service app using Spring Boot MVC, Thymeleaf, Bootstrap, and Jquery. guidelines.
+Account service app using Spring Boot MVC, Thymeleaf, Bootstrap, and Jquery.
 It allows to create, access, find accounts, and to transfer money between them.